-\autoref{fig:prototype-impl} shows how a theorem about a transaction is proven in the prototype system.
+\autoref{fig:prototype-impl} shows how a theorem about a transaction is proven.
 We use Remix IDE \cite{remix} as the transaction issuer.
-The node consists of a \texttt{Geth} executable and other components.
+The node consists of a Go-Ethereum (\texttt{Geth}) \cite{geth} executable and other components.
 From Remix, we deploy a contract and issue a transaction. \texttt{Geth} returns a \texttt{TX-hash} that identifies the transaction.
 Note that \texttt{TX-hash} is an Ethereum concept, not to be confused with our TCT concept \textit{path hash}.
 Based on the \texttt{debug\_traceTransaction} feature of \texttt{Geth}, we build a trace fetcher, which uses \texttt{TX-hash} to get the EVM code trace.

-The main component we build is the concolic executor, which will be described next.
+The main component we built is the concolic executor.
 The execution result of it is a straight-line Boogie code like the one in \autoref{code:proof}.
 The input includes the EVM code trace, the theorem, and Solidity compilation symbol information.
 The properties specified in the \texttt{NatSpec} notation are in the symbol information.
-When TCT is deployed, the symbol information should come from a verified-compilation service, such as the Etherscan service named \textit{Verify} \& \textit{Publish Contract Source Code}~\cite{Etherscan-source-verification}.
+When TCT is deployed in production, the symbol information should come from a verified-compilation service, such as the Etherscan service named \textit{Verify} \& \textit{Publish Contract Source Code}~\cite{Etherscan-source-verification}.
 The service attests that a contract’s EVM code is compiled from the claimed source code by an official Solidity compiler.
 Note that the NatSpec contents are contained in the symbol information.